sonjafoerster/internshipNL2023/00_OMM_Intro.md

-# Of mice and men - Or: How I learned to read spikes.
+# Of Mice and Men - Or: How I learned to read spikes.
 An Introduction

 </br>